- We strongly advise you not to travel to South Sudan, including Juba, because of instability, ongoing conflict and a deterioration of law and order.

 Australians who engage in activities that involve local legal matters, particularly with regard to family law (divorce, child custody and child support), are strongly advised to seek professional advice and ensure they are aware of their rights and responsibilities.

-Australians should be aware that the judiciary and court system in South Sudan is rudimentary.
+Australians should be aware that the judiciary and court system in South Sudan are rudimentary.
 In addition, there are not many lawyers in Juba and even fewer elsewhere in South Sudan.
 Legal proceedings may therefore be lengthy and ineffective.

 Taking photographs of any kind, including with a mobile phone, is illegal in South Sudan without a permit.
 Government buildings and infrastructure are particularly sensitive.
 Permits may be obtained from the Ministry of Information.